Sheyne/comprehend/readme.md

 #Thoery:
-The thoery is to take a sentence in the format of: `On staturday, the red dog chases the blue cat.`, and build two objects:
+The thoery is to take a sentence in the format of: `On staturday, the red dog chases the blue cat.`, and build two objects, `the red dog` and `the blue cat`.

 The main classes are sentences nouns, and verbs.